 After the closing of Wayne Brewing Company, the building was owned and used by Lyons Transportation Lines, Inc., an interstate motor carrier, as its general offices, computer center and communications center.

-In 1975, John Cochran donated the building to St. Martin Center, Inc. It currently houses all of our social service, housing education and other programs while St. Martin Early Learning Center resides in Lovell Place.
+In 1975, John Cochran donated the building to St. Martin Center, Inc. It currently houses all of our social service, housing education and other programs while St. Martin Early Learning Center resides at 1727 State Street.